tree: e109ad12387369fcecfff6e18cb70a1a7701f563 [path history] [tgz]

 • bin/: Various helper tools used at build time.

-• build/: All subprojects get an individual build directory.
+• build/: All subprojects get an individual build directory under an ABI specific directory.

 • distfiles/: All downloaded archives are cached here.